Advanced Placement Tests

 If you’ve earned proficiency credit at another accredited institution, ECC may accept those credits if:

 - The credit applies to the degree or certificate you intend to complete at ECC, and

 - The institution recorded the proficiency credit on your official transcript.

 Modern Language Proficiency

-If you are a heritage speaker and/or you have previous knowledge of the language, you are encouraged to consider seeking proficiency credit.
+If you are a heritage speaker and/or have previous language knowledge, you should consider seeking proficiency credit.
 Talk to an academic advisor about which language courses you need.
-If you are not sure which courses to seek proficiency credit for, you should take the WebCAPE first for an initial placement assessment.
+If you are unsure which courses to seek proficiency credit for, you should take the WebCAPE first for an initial placement assessment.

 |IB Diploma Programme Test||Score||ECC Course Alignment||Additional ECC Course Alignment|